Love Left on the Wagon

 never spoke the words.

-I was afraid to give life
+words.
+I was afraid to

-to them, that they
+give life to them, that

-would take my life.
-I
+they would take my

-knew I had to
+life.
+I knew I had to

 persevere to keep my